illinois-ceesd/PyPrometheus/README.md

 PyPrometheus manages source-term parameterization through Cantera (https://www.cantera.org).
 We recommend the latest version.
 There are no other dependencies.

 # Installation
-Once you've installed Cantera, follow these steps to get PyPrometheus up and running.
+Once you've installed Cantera, follow these steps to compile PyPrometheus.
 - `cd build`
 - Open `makefile` and substitute your local Cantera path in line 1.
 - `make`